isomerpages/sndgo-corp/_about-smart-nation/our-achievements/achievements.md

 In each city ranked, 120 citizens were asked questions on the technological provisions of their city across five key areas: health and safety, mobility, activities, opportunities and governance.

+Click <a href="https://www.imd.org/news/updates/singapore-helsinki-zurich-triumph-global-smart-city-index/">here</a>  to find out more about MD-SUTD Smart City Index 2020.

 [Return to top](#our-achievements)

 ## 2019